 I’ve always had an active mind.
 I was diagnosed with ADHD and OCD when I was a child and have always found it difficult to sleep.

 I remember my parents telling me whenever I would do this.
 One time I threw my duvet down the stairs and went back to bed.
-Another time my mum woke me up on the stairs looking through my drafts on my phone.
+Another time my mum woke me up on the stairs whilst I was looking through the notes on my phone.

 Later in life I would sometimes have night terrors and run out the door.
 Once my flatmate was coming back from nightshift and I startled him and it was so embarrassing.
 I have also been told I scream in my sleep and I wish I knew why.
 I don’t remember most of the dreams I was having when this happens.

 It’s gotten to the point that I am too scared to sleep over in a high rise hotel with a balcony in case I sleepwalk and fall over the edge.
 If I worry about it before sleep, surely my thoughts will carry into my dreams?

 When travelling I put a chair in front of the door in case I sleepwalk naked into the hotel corridor.
 I know I’d be locked out and it would be so embarrassing.
 I’m hoping that the door hitting the chair will cause me to wake up just before I get out.